 Optimizing Air-to-Fuel Ratio

 There is a balance between losing energy from using too much air and wasting energy from running too richly in any combustion process.
 The best combustion efficiency occurs at the optimum air-to-fuel ratio, and controlling this provides the highest efficiency.
-In most scenarios, a liquid and gas fuel burner achieves this desired balance by operating at 105% to 120% of the optimal theoretical air.
+In most scenarios, a liquid and gas fuel burner achieve this desired balance by operating at 105% to 120% of the optimal theoretical air.
 For natural gas-fired burners, the stoichiometric air required is 9.4-11 ft.3 / 1.0 ft.3 of natural gas or approximately an air-to-gas ratio of approximately 10:1.
 In this case, there is an excess oxygen level of 2%.

 The ideal air-to-fuel relationship will vary at different operating loads.
 Tuning is the act of establishing the desired air-to-fuel relationship under various operating conditions.
 It can be accomplished when evaluating specifics in the stack: temperature, oxygen concentration, carbon monoxide, and NOx emissions.